shinyaohtani/giturl/README.md

 ## Usecase

-Here is an example to open GitHub web page for current directory:
+The following is an example of opening a GitHub web page for the current directory:

 ```sh
 $ git clone git@github.com:shinyaohtani/giturl.git